The Roller Coaster of Fluctuating Migraine Frequency

-Variations in migraine frequency
+Variations in attack frequency

 When people with migraine record their attacks, highs and lows of migraine frequency are usually evident.
 A person may have no attacks for a few weeks, then have a spate of them over the next few weeks, then back to no attacks for a few weeks, and so on.
 The variation in frequency can happen from year to year, month to month, week to week, or day-to-day.

-Cycling through chronic and episodic migraine
+Cycling through chronic and episodic

 It’s even possible for a person to cycle through meeting the diagnostic criteria for chronic migraine (15 headache or more headache days a month, at least eight of which are migraine) one month, then episodic migraine the next, and back again.
 Why migraine attacks are cyclical remains unknown, but it has implications for both patient care and research.

-Migraine frequency is buried in research
+Frequency cycles are buried in research

-Despite the obviousness of migraine frequency cycles in patient’s diaries, the cycles often get hidden in migraine treatment research.
+Despite the obviousness of migraine frequency cycles in patients’ diaries, the cycles often get hidden in migraine treatment research.
 Dr. Lipton explained that these cycles are hidden when migraine frequency for multiple patients is averaged, which is a standard practice in research.
 This happens because patients in the same study can be at different points in their cycles of migraine attack frequency and, when averaged, the variations cancel each other out.

-An average of migraine frequency isn't accurate
+An average isn't accurate

 In a hypothetical study of 10 patients, if half have no migraine days in a month and the other half have 10, the average is 5 migraine days per patient that month.
 In the same study three months later, the half that had no migraine days the first month could have 10 three months later and those who had 10 attacks the first month could have none.
 Again, the average shows 5 migraine days a month for all patients.